 Applying for Admission

-Step 1: Three Ways to Apply
+Step 1: Two Ways to Apply

-Students may apply using any of the following methods:
+Students may apply using either:

-All three applications are available annually on August 1 for summer/fall admission.
+Both applications are available annually on August 1 for summer/fall admission.
 Make sure to contact us at [email protected] or 570-385-6252 to learn how we can waive your application fee!

 Step 2: Choosing Your Campus